 Thanks for all the lovely comments from the first blog.
 There were a couple of more general questions in addition to confidential personal ones I have addressed with individuals.

-I find that one of the most powerful things in life is to find ones purpose.
 Without a purpose we can drift from month to month and year to year, being blown by the metaphorical wind and tide of life with no focus on where we should be heading.
 With a (strong) purpose we can weather most storms, show resilience, courage and an inner confidence that others find comforting and inspirational.